Sheila-Ha/pro_READme/README.md

 ## Features
 The two additional features I have added to this project are:
 1. Omitting sections you might not need to include
 2. Having multiline responses using a text editor
+3. Including a wireframe

 ## Challenges
 I wanted to create a README.md that included more sections and functions than what was required: